 Transferred credit can not be transferred once again to any third beneficiary according to the request of the second beneficiary.

-Letters of credit can be considered as an important payment method in international trade for various reasons.
-As an example, they can not only reduce the risks of the parties of the transaction to acceptable limits, but also they have a flexible structure which makes them suitable for applying to different scenarios successfully.
+Letters of credit can be considered an important payment method in international trade for various reasons but their two features make them invaluable.
+First of all, they not only reduce the risks of the parties to acceptable limits, but also they have a flexible structure that makes them suitable for applying to different scenarios successfully.